 Movie Review and Trivia: "Saturday Night and Sunday Morning" (1960)

-The film at times has short narrations and inner dialogues voiced by Arthur, as well as scenes with Arthur fishing with his friend Bert by the river (one in the middle of the film, as well as one near the end) which all act as exposition.
+The film at times has short narrations and inner dialogues voiced by Arthur, as well as scenes with him fishing with his friend Bert by the river (one in the middle of the film, as well as one near the end) which all act as exposition.
 Arthur voices his frustrations and inner thoughts with his friend, as well as his current schemes.

-Words and phrases that can be used to describe the surroundings of Arthur’s house and factory include 'dreary', 'stagnant', 'tedious' and 'without much hope'.
+Words that can be used to describe the surroundings of Arthur’s house and factory include 'dreary', 'stagnant', 'tedious' and 'without much hope'.
 However, Arthur constantly looks for ways to break the monotony and boredom of his life. i.e, purposely spilling drinks on the snobbish couple in the bar, putting the dead rat on the woman’s desk at work, shooting the nosy neighbor woman with a pellet gun, etc. Plus, he carries on affairs with two different women, one of which is married to his co-worker.
 However, this last one backfires on him as the married woman, Brenda, becomes pregnant.
 This couple goes to a local fair together, and Arthur ends up being beaten badly in an alleyway by men sent by Brenda’s husband (as predicted by his friend during the first fishing scene).

 In the end, Arthur decides to stop seeing Brenda, which makes for an awkward encounter with Brenda’s husband at work.
 We never do know what happens to Brenda or Arthur's unborn child.
 He however continues his relationship with Doreen, and the film ends with them walking together into the distance, holding hands.
 However, we are reassured that Arthur will continue to cause trouble in his special way by his defiant declaration of “Whatever people say I am, that’s what I’m not."
 Arthur simply will not settle for the dull life of his parents, who sit quietly at home "rotting away" in front of the television.
 For this, we (and Arthur) do see a glimmer of hope for the future.